interpretml/interpret/shared/ebm_native/style.md

       implementation and reasoning complexity.
     - In this codebase we tend to allocate and free a fairly sparse number of objects compared to most other C++ code where smaller objects are more frequently made, so we get less benefit from RAII in comparison.
+    - we have some structs that need to be POD and malloced, and other clases that could be new-ed, but keeping straight which items requires what delete/free was becoming a maintenance issue.
+      Having just malloc/free is simpler in this regard.
     - Other places and projects like in most OSes and Google don't use exceptions for many of the reasons above and more: https://google.github.io/styleguide/cppguide.html#Exceptions